Fiona enjoys representing the people of Congleton Constituency greatly. Recently asked by a constituent

-Prior to entering Parliament Fiona Bruce practised as a solicitor, setting up her own business, and was national winner of the business woman of the year award “Women into Business” for the founding and successful development of her Law Firm Fiona Bruce & Co LLP, based in Cheshire.
+Prior to 2010 Fiona practised as a solicitor, setting up her own business, and was national winner of the business woman of the year award “Women into Business” for the founding and successful development of her Law Firm Fiona Bruce & Co LLP, based in Cheshire.

-Her first-hand experience of running and developing a local business for over 20 years before entering Parliament as MP for Congleton in 2010 – and of experiencing the challenges and benefits this can bring, both to an individual and to a community – have inspired her support for enterprise, skills training, and productivity.
+Her first-hand experience of running and developing a local business for over 20 years – and of experiencing the challenges and benefits this can bring, both to an individual and to a community – have inspired her support for enterprise, skills training, and productivity.

 Fiona focused throughout her professional life on developing and strengthening community projects.
-She founded a Free Legal Advice Clinic which still runs over 25 years later, and as an MP continues to undertake prison visiting.
+She founded a Free Legal Advice Clinic which still runs over 25 years later, and continues to undertake prison visiting.

 When she stood as Parliamentary Candidate for Warrington South in the 2005 General Election, Fiona was one of the first Parliamentary Candidates to lead Social Action Projects.
 She inspired hundreds of young people – including young men from the local Young Offenders Institution – in community work such as clearing public spaces, painting park railings, relaying pathways and scrubbing graffiti – after which one young man said to her “I’ll never spray graffiti again!”
 Fiona co-founded a Homeless Support project and an innovative High Street Advice centre providing practical help and advice for those experiencing relationship difficulties, legal problems, debt and drug addiction.